santoshtechwiz/codeguru.github.io/_drafts/blazor/blazor-custom-event-paste.md

 		{
 		}
 ```
+This is the most important part of the article.
+Here we are registring the custom event
+> Make sure that you prefix on on your event name

- 5. Register the event handler on one or more HTML elements.
+ 5. Now its time to consume the custom event Register the event handler on one or more HTML elements.
 Access the data that was passed in from JavaScript in the delegate handler method:
 ```csharp
 <label>
     Try pasting into the following text box: